 Rolls-Royce is the first to include full LED headlamps as standard on a production car.
 As well as delivering a characteristic whiter light, augmenting safety and preventing driver tiredness, these allow for the introduction of new technologies that better control lighting.

 Curve light functionality, for example, uses electronically-controlled reflectors to focus headlamp beams in the direction of travel, providing greater illumination of the road ahead when cornering.
-Adaptive headlamps change the cone of light projected onto a road – effortlessly of course – in response to different driving speeds.
+Adaptive headlamps change the cone of light projected onto a road – effortlessly, of course – in response to different driving speeds.

 Effortless as standard

-Every part of the Phantom experience should be effortless, so new driver assistance technologies and a modern user interface with re-designed multi-media controller have been introduced for Phantom Series II.
-The new satellite navigation system has been fully updated with functions that include 3D maps with landscape topography, guided tours and enhanced points of interest, as well as composite route planning.
+Every part of the Phantom experience should be effortless, so new driver assistance technologies and a modern user interface with a re-designed multi-media controller have been introduced for Phantom Series II.
+The new satellite navigation system has been fully updated with functions that include 3D maps with landscape topography, guided tours, and enhanced points of interest, as well as composite route planning.

 Waftability and sublime ride

-A new 8-speed automatic gearbox and rear differential enhance already exemplary driving dynamics perfectly complementing the V12 direct injection engine.
-Fuel consumption improves by 10 per cent on the combined cycle and CO2 emissions fall from 388 to 347 g/km as a consequence.
+A new 8-speed automatic gearbox and rear differential enhance already exemplary driving dynamics, perfectly complementing the V12 direct injection engine.
+Fuel consumption improves by 10 percent on the combined cycle, and CO2 emissions fall from 388 to 347 g/km as a consequence.